Aleqxi/java-ec2/documentation/project_backlog.md

 ## Steps to be done

 * Add checkstyle
+* Check trimming in main program: replace special characters with whitespaces before splitting
-* Clarify match instructions to match trainer also in main program
+* Clarify match instructions to match trainer also in main program (ie. case)
 * Refactor the code with getting algorithm test methods to own class in UI package
 * Rewrite the contains method with own code
 * Rewrite ArrayDeques with own code